Skip to main content

 Although buying or renting a forklift from a reputable company is a fantastic way to ensure safe equipment, the forklift operator is critical to improving workplace safety.

-According to a study conducted by OSHA, there was a 30% decline in the accident rate at workplaces where operators received proper training.
+According to an OSHA study, the accident rate at workplaces where operators received proper training declined by 30%.
 Proper training protects operators from injuries, death, fines, higher insurance premiums, unscheduled maintenance costs, and liabilities.

 Besides proper training and following forklift safety tips, maintaining an obstacle-free work environment and conducting routine maintenance can help improve forklift safety at the workplace.